Jacques-on-Call/edit-ui/README.md

 ### **Current Status**

 All reported UI regressions have been addressed.
 The application now correctly displays the modern UI, and the build process is stable.
 The component is ready for use.

----

-## UI Refinement & Iconography (250920)

-This section documents the work done to align the file explorer's UI with the user's specific "Apple-inspired" design goals, including a richer iconography and refined layout.

-### **The Goal: An Elegant, Intuitive UI**
-The objective was to fix several visual inconsistencies and implement a more sophisticated user experience based on direct user feedback.
-The key requests were:
-1.  **Colored Icons:** Folders should have blue icons, and files should have green icons.
-2.  **Rich Iconography:** Use different icons for different file types (images, code, etc.) instead of a generic icon for all files.
-3.  **Refined Spacing:** Increase the spacing between the icon and the file name to create a cleaner, less cramped layout.

-### **The Implementation: A CSS & JSX Refinement**

-*   **Harmonized Styles (`FileTile.css`):** The primary issue was a mismatch between the CSS selectors and the JSX component's class names.
-The CSS was looking for `.file-tile-icon`, but the component used `.icon`.
-This was corrected.
-*   **Correct Icon Coloring (`FileTile.css`):** The logic for coloring icons was fixed to use the parent classes (`.is-folder` or `.is-file`) to set the `color` property.
-This works with the `stroke="currentColor"` property of the SVGs, correctly making folder icons blue and file icons green.
-*   **Expanded Icon Set (`icons.jsx`):** New icons for `image`, `file-text`, and `code` were added to the icon library.
-The generic `document` icon was renamed to `file`.
-*   **File-Specific Icon Logic (`FileTile.jsx`):** The `getIconNameForFile` function was rewritten to detect the file's extension and return the name of the appropriate new icon, providing a richer visual experience.
-*   **Improved Layout (`FileTile.css`):** The `margin-bottom` on the `.icon` class was increased from `8px` to `12px` to create the desired separation between the icon and the text.

-### **The Struggle: A Hostile Development Environment**

-A significant amount of time was spent attempting to run the development server to verify these changes.
-Every attempt to install the project's dependencies failed due to what appears to be a fundamental misconfiguration of the `npm` or shell environment in the sandbox.

-*   **The Problem:** The monorepo structure contains conflicting peer dependencies (e.g., `decap-cms` requires an older version of React than the file explorer).
-Standard `npm install` fails.
-*   **Attempted Workarounds:**
-    *   `npm install --legacy-peer-deps`: This allowed the installation to complete but failed to create the necessary binary links (e.g., for `vite`), making `npm run dev` impossible.
-    *   `cd react-login`: The `cd` command itself was unreliable and failed with "No such file or directory" errors, indicating a shell issue.
-    *   `npm install --prefix react-login`: This failed due to a bizarre bug where the path was interpreted recursively (`/app/react-login/react-login/...`).
-*   **Conclusion:** Due to these persistent and unresolvable environment issues, I was **unable to visually verify the changes**.
-The code was written and corrected based on static analysis.
-The next developer should be aware that the development environment is unstable and may require a specific, undocumented setup to run correctly.
-It is highly recommended to attempt running the application in a clean, local environment.